NotPhinx/PongProject/README.txt

 ====================

 Run the following line to install the required libraries for this project:
 `pip3 install -r requirements.txt`

+The best practice is to have 3 devices to play:
+Device 1: Will run the server code
+Device 2: Will run the client code and will connect to the server using the IPv4 of Device 1
+    and port 5555
+Device 3: Will run the client code and will connect to the server using the IPv4 of Device 1
+    and port 5555

 Known Bugs
 ==========